 Gout is a form of arthritis that causes sudden, severe episodes of pain, tenderness, redness, warmth, and swelling of joints.
 It usually affects one joint at a time.
 The most common joint that is affected by gout is the large joint of the big toe.

-In particular, it's important to differentiate true gout from pseudogout; while the initial symptoms may be similar, treatment is very different.
-The key way to differentiate the two is by examination of the joint fluid.
-While gout is caused by uric acid crystals, pseudogout is due to crystals formed from calcium pyrophosphate dihydrate (CPPD).
-Another name for pseudogout is calcium pyrophosphate deposition disease.
+In particular, it's important to distinguish between true gout and pseudogout.
+While the initial symptoms of these two diseases can be similar, their treatments are very different.
+The key method to differentiate the two is to examine the joint fluid.
+Gout inflammation in the joint is caused by uric acid crystals, while pseudogout joint inflammation is caused by crystals formed from calcium pyrophosphate dihydrate (CPPD).
+For this reason, another name for pseudogout is calcium pyrophosphate deposition disease.